Procedures for Student Organization Use of University Vehicles

 Liability for activities of ISU student/campus organizations (hereafter also referred to as organization or organizations) and their use of university vehicles is not covered by the Iowa Tort Claims Act in all situations.
 The university has commercial automobile insurance coverage for organization use of university vehicles.
 As a result, the procedures below apply for organizations' use of university vehicles as agreed upon in the terms and conditions of ISU's commercial vehicle insurance coverage.

-Student/campus organizations and advisers should be mindful that use of university vehicles must be: 1) for ISU business or for the benefit of ISU, 2) consistent with the mission of the student organization and 3) the driver considered an agent of or volunteer to the university (not the organization), before tort claim coverage would be provided in the event commercial insurance limits are exceeded.
+Student/campus organizations and advisors should be mindful that use of university vehicles must be: 1) for ISU business or for the benefit of ISU, 2) consistent with the mission of the student organization and 3) the driver considered an agent of or volunteer to the university (not the organization), before tort claim coverage would be provided in the event commercial insurance limits are exceeded.
 That determination will ultimately be made by the Attorney General's Office, based on the facts of the claim or lawsuit.

 Transportation Services retains the right to deny use of a vehicle by a student/campus organization or sports club, if in its sole opinion: 1) safe vehicle operation cannot be ensured due to weather/road conditions; 2) there has been a past failure of the organization to follow Transportation Service's policies or procedures or the university's Fleet Safety and Vehicle Use/Rental policy and its associated procedures; 3) or due to a past/current failure to adhere to the Student Organization travel policy.
 Use of a university vehicle is a privilege and is not an organization's right.